 Portable oxygen concentrators also make it possible for you to exercise much more natural than if you were stuck at home.
 You can ride a bike through the park, or take a walk around the block, knowing that your body is still receiving the same amount of oxygen that you need.
 Just be sure to charge up the battery before you leave, to make sure you're covered when you'll be out!

+Information on this page is for reference and educational purposes only.
 For more information about emphysema, talk to your doctor or primary care provider.

 Page last updated: October 5, 2018